awslabs/amazon-kinesis-video-streams-webrtc-sdk-js/README.md

 You will need to provide an AWS region, AWS credentials, and a Channel Name.

 The source code for the test page is in the [`examples`](examples) directory.

+For advanced debugging, use the `WebRTC Internals` tool your browser provides.

 ## License